Updates (October 2025 to December 2025)

 Note

-For the WebACL statement, make sure to add RuleGroup permission in that region so that the Traceable RuleGroup can be associated with it.
+Ensure the WebACL has RuleGroup permissions in the region so Traceable RuleGroups can be associated with it.

-Following is a sample policy to help you configure various permissions:
+The following is a sample policy to help you configure various permissions in AWS WAF:

 {